tmtsoftware/icd/icd-git/README.md

   --icdversion <icd-version>
         Specifies the ICD version for the --unpublish option --versions
-        Prints a list of available versions for the subsystems given by the subsystem and/or target options -i | --interactive
+        Prints a list of available versions on GitHub for the subsystems given by the subsystem and/or target options -i | --interactive
         Interactive mode: Asks to choose missing options --publish
-        Publish an ICD based on the selected subsystem and target (Use together with --subsystem, --target and --comment) --unpublish
+        Publish an ICD based on the selected subsystem and target (Use together with --subsystem:version, --target:version and --comment)
+  --unpublish
         Deletes the entry for the given ICD version (Use together with --subsystem, --target and --icdversion) --major